 You can change the way you consume products and dispose of waste.
 For things like paper, you can honestly go on your life without consuming lots of it.
 If you’re someone who does everything online, you don’t really need it.

 Making recycling a part of your life is living green.
-By recycling paper or plastic, you’re contributing to the growing movement of consumers demanding environment conservation.
+By recycling paper or plastic, you’re contributing to the growing movement of consumers demanding environmental conservation.
 It’s unfortunate that there are certain groups that deny global warming as a whole, it sets back growth in this sector.

 In conclusion, smart living is not green living unless it takes into account the environment.
 What do we mean by this?
-With Smart Living, we are depended on several devices that use technology to make our lives easier.
+With Smart Living, we are dependent on several devices that use technology to make our lives easier.
 What do we do with these devices once we don’t need them anymore?
 The answer to this question will determine whether we are talking about Green Smart Living or simply “Smart Living”.

 Through our collective actions, as little as they may seem, we can help save the planet for future generations!